-- 1.8.g.
-The institutional volume and variety of open and endovascular operative experience must be adequate to ensure a sufficient number and distribution of complex cases (as determined by the Review Committee) for each fellow in the program. ^(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)
+- 1.8.a.
+Facilities providing patient care and laboratory support, including radiology, pathology, pediatric cardiology, anesthesiology, and intensive care, must be available to the program.
+(Core) - 1.8.b.
+There must be a dedicated congenital cardiac surgery service available to the program.
+(Core) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)